austencloud/the-kinetic-constructor-web/docs/state-management-migration-guide.md

 ### Remaining Phases

 7. ✅ **Pictograph Store Migration**: Migrate the pictograph store to use the new container-based architecture
+8. ✅ **File Renaming**: Rename files with "modern" in their names to reflect full migration to Svelte 5 and XState 5
-8. 🔄 **Settings Store Migration**: Migrate the settings store to use the new container-based architecture
+9. 🔄 **Settings Store Migration**: Migrate the settings store to use the new container-based architecture
-9. 🔄 **Grid Store Migration**: Migrate the grid store to use the new container-based architecture
+10. 🔄 **Grid Store Migration**: Migrate the grid store to use the new container-based architecture
-10. 🔄 **UI Store Migration**: Migrate UI stores to use the new container-based architecture
+11. 🔄 **UI Store Migration**: Migrate UI stores to use the new container-based architecture
-11. 🔄 **Act Store Migration**: Migrate the act store to use the new container-based architecture
+12. 🔄 **Act Store Migration**: Migrate the act store to use the new container-based architecture
-12. 🔄 **PageTransition Component Update**: Update the PageTransition component to use Svelte 5 runes
+13. 🔄 **PageTransition Component Update**: Update the PageTransition component to use Svelte 5 runes
-13. 🔄 **Testing and Verification**: Ensure all functionality works correctly with the new implementation
+14. 🔄 **Testing and Verification**: Ensure all functionality works correctly with the new implementation
-14. 🔄 **Documentation**: Update documentation to reflect the Svelte 5 and XState 5 architecture
+15. 🔄 **Documentation**: Update documentation to reflect the Svelte 5 and XState 5 architecture
-15. 🔄 **Legacy Code Removal**: Remove deprecated code and compatibility layers
+16. 🔄 **Legacy Code Removal**: Remove deprecated code and compatibility layers

 ## Successfully Migrated Components